tvanreenen/obsidian-qdrant-sync/README.md

 ```
 The field name is configurable in settings (`ID Field`).

----

 ## Semantic Chunking

-Unlike simple fixed-size chunking, this plugin uses a recursive character splitter that is designed to respect markdown semantics—such as headings, lists, and paragraphs—when splitting your notes.
-This results in more natural, context-aware chunks, which improves the quality of embeddings and downstream search or retrieval tasks.
+Unlike simple fixed-size chunking, this plugin uses a recursive character splitter that is markdown-aware—splitting notes only when they exceed your configured limits, and doing so along natural boundaries like complete sentences, paragraphs, or markdown headings.
+This ensures chunks remain context-rich and improves the quality of embeddings for search and retrieval tasks.

----

 ## Installation